-Where foiling was once an exclusive playground for professional sailors and racers, the equipment, locations and even instructors are now in place to help a wider range of sailors take flight.
+Where foiling was once an exclusive playground for professional sailors and racers, the tides have certainly changed.
+Foiling equipment, locations, and even instructors are now in place to help a wider range of sailors take flight on the water.

 Foiling is when a boat or board lifts above the water on specially fitted hydrofoils.
-In layman’s terms, the foils work like an aeroplane wing under the water, creating lift that brings the hull or board out of the water reducing drag and increasing efficiency and speed, especially in lighter conditions.
+Simply put, the foils bring the hull or board out of the water reducing drag and increasing efficiency and speed, especially in lighter conditions.

-Depending on the chosen equipment, conditions and technique, some foils lift boards or boats in wind as light as 6-7 knots.
-However, it’s best to try your first foiling attempts in 10 knots or over, enabling you to get a feel of how much lift the foil gives and how best to encourage flight.
+Depending on your chosen equipment, conditions, and technique, some foils lift boards or boats in wind as light as 6-7 knots.
+However, it’s best to try your first attempts in 10 knots or over, enabling you to get a feel of how much lift the foil gives and how best to encourage flight.

-Tuition plays a crucial part in gaining and embedding the right skills and techniques, as well as safety considerations, early on.
-A combination of the correct coaching points, the right learning environment and good equipment set up, increase the likelihood of success and development.
+Early on, tuition plays a crucial part in gaining and embedding the right skills, techniques, and safety considerations.
+A combination of the correct coaching points, learning environment, and equipment set up will increase the likelihood of success and development.

-If you can blast in the footstraps windsurfing, have good wing control and can maintain ground upwind wingsurfing, or sail a single-handed dinghy comfortably you can learn to foil.
-A good intermediate windsurfer, or Level 2 sailor who can adjust their stance to the conditions and make effective use of their equipment has all the key skills to be able to adapt.
+If you can blast in the footstraps windsurfing, have good wing control and can maintain ground upwind wingsurfing, or comfortably sail a single-handed dinghy you can learn to foil.
+Intermediate windsurfers, or Level 2 sailors who can adjust their stance to the conditions and make effective use of their equipment are ready to foil.

-Quantifying a sensation is always difficult, but feedback from those taking their first flights have the same recurring themes, with most likening the feelings as similar to their first planing experience in a boat or board.
+Feedback from those taking their first flights has the same recurring theme, with most likening it to their first planing experience on a boat or board.
 With the overriding response being exhilaration.

 The other, surprising sensation is silence as you glide freely above the water.
-Without the feedback from the water surface everything is much quieter and more tranquil.
+Without the feedback from the water surface, everything is much more tranquil.

 Three of our top trainers share their foiling tips:

-The progressive courses are all about getting on the water, with an instructor that’s specifically trained to give you just the right amount of background theory for each stage of your progression.
+The courses are all about getting on the water, with an instructor that’s trained to give you just the right amount of background theory for each stage of your progression.

 As an RYA member you can take advantage of free third-party liability insurance for windsurfing and wingsurfing.
-Simply update your boating interests to activate your cover - find out more about the policies and update your preferences.
+Simply update your boating interests to activate your cover.
 T&Cs apply.

 Not a member?
 Join today to enjoy this and other great benefits.